 Every Gas Safe engineer needs to ensure pipework is to standard and they may have to adjust the whole set of pipes going to the boiler.

 Ready to get your leaking boiler fixed?
 Old boiler, multiple failing parts and constant repair bills?
 It might be time to consider a boiler replacement.
-You can get prices on screen here.
+You can get the most competitive prices on screen from Heatable.